Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 A lot of running stores host weekly group runs.
 Some yoga studios do donation-based community classes.

 Real numbers: Make it your “Friday plan.”
-After class, you’re tired enough that you won’t spiral into expensive plans.
+After class, you’re tired enough that you won’t spiral into late-night anything.

 13) Bookstore browsing with a rule